KOPI FACTORY ON THE CAFE SERIES, START!

 Jaff and I decided to go to Kopi Factory for a café adventure since he usually takes me out on a date in these cozy places practically because I’m a café person and he loves coffee.
 We match well, right?
 Gladly, he doesn’t take me to some hiking trip and let me suffer the scorching heat of the sun.

 Not to mention that I’ve also been teaching him recently on how to take photos and how to edit them.
 I’m so happy that he’s improving that gave me more reasons why I’m letting him take over my Cafe Series on my blog, aside from that I’m pretty busy with school and work.
 I apologize in advance if you find his writing is too formal and if it feels like you’re reading a book at times, bear with him.
 Well, I still have to tweak parts of his blog posts anyway.

 For our the Cafe Series, we randomly picked different cafés around Davao through Google Maps.
 So for our first stop, Kopi Factory!

 Upon first visiting Kopi Factory, the most striking feature is that it looks like a house.
 The exterior initially makes it feel like you’re going to have some nice coffee or play video games at your rich friend’s house.

-There were barely any people at the time we came in, around 1pm, so it was very quiet.
+There were barely any people at the time we came in, around 1 pm, so it was very quiet.
 A perfect place to study.
-We sat at the second floor which was aesthetically more bare compared to the first floor.
-The place is so white, so bland, that the most interesting thing there would be the study materials or your laptop that you most likely brought, so you have no choice but to do your homework or office work.
+We got a seat on the second floor which was aesthetically barer compared to the first floor.
+The area is so white, so bland, that the most interesting thing there would be the study materials or the laptop that you most likely brought, so you have no choice but to do your homework or office work.

-Their menu was small, probably due to the fact that they are only on their soft opening, which they are so proud to announce, that they plastered the sign all over their walls.
-They also offer some tea, and a bunch of other cakes and breads.
+Their menu was small, probably because they are only on their soft opening, which they are so proud to announce, that they plastered the sign all over their walls.
+They also offer some tea and a bunch of other cakes and bread.